Joseph Hontheim

-Joseph Hontheim (18 July 1858 - 2 February 1929) was a Catholic Christian theologian chiefly remembered for corresponding with Georg Cantor to formulate the mental concept of the infinite, and for the publications Institutiones theodicaeae: sive theologiae naturalis secundum principia S. Thomae Aquinatis (1893) and Hell (1910).
+Joseph Hontheim (18 July 1858 - 2 February 1929) was a Dutch Catholic theologian chiefly remembered for corresponding with Georg Cantor to formulate the mental concept of the infinite, and for the publications Institutiones theodicaeae: sive theologiae naturalis secundum principia S. Thomae Aquinatis (1893) and Hell (1910).

 Biography

 Joseph Hontheim was born in Olewig, near Trier, Germany, on 18 July 1858.